-No KLoE NB Coloured text (green, amber, and grey) shows the NARU Review team notes on the evidence submitted.
+Name of Trust: SECAmb No KLoE Evidence submitted and Review Team Initial findings Review Team findings following on site visit and review of all evidence provided by the Trust at the time of the last day of the review period (28 July 2023).
+Initial Grade NB Coloured text (green, amber, and grey) shows the RAG NARU Review team notes on the evidence submitted.
 This if for NARU use and reference only.
-Initial Grade Review Team findings following on site visit and review of all evidence provided by the Trust at the time of the last day of the review period (28 July 2023).
-RAG HART 01 Standard Operating Procedures H3 01 KLoE SOP List - Excel spreadsheet includes 94 names.
-Mix of HART Operatives, Trainers, and Managers.
-Dip sample of the following names (initials only) identifies last recorded access to SOPs (as of the 18/07/2023): (NP) (HART TL as per Proclus) - last accessed NXGen SOP 20/07/2022.
-(JQ) (HART TL as per Proclus) - last accessed ATV Operations 21/07/2022.
-(AJ) (HART TL as per Proclus) - last accessed NXGen, BA, HCID, Con Space, Water, SSO on 22/07/2022.
-Names include those identified as Trainers and/or Team Leaders.
-Following discussions with operational staff, managers, and training managers, it became apparent to the Review Team that there is a lack of clarity regarding who has responsibility within individual teams for ensuring Standard Operating Procedures are checked, or who is responsible for ensuring the relevant staff are checking the Standard Operating Procedures.
-Dip sampling identified some staff who hadn't accessed SOPs in the past 12 months.
+HART Standard Following discussions with operational staff, managers, and training managers, it became apparent to the Review Team that there is a lack Operating of clarity regarding who has responsibility within individual teams for Procedures ensuring Standard Operating Procedures are checked, or who is Н3 THIS COLUMN HAS BEEN REDACTED AS responsible for ensuring the relevant staff are checking the Standard IT CONTAINS INFORMATION THAT IS Operating Procedures.
+OFFICIAL SENSITIVE AND MAY BE Dip sampling identified some staff who hadn't accessed SOPs in the DETRIMENTAL TO SHARE. past 12 months.
 This is concerning, and places operational staff at risk of deploying to incidents using outdated information, which is unsafe.
 National Standard Operating Procedures and indeed all elements of the Safe System of Work held on Proclus are live, and regularly updated against new information and intelligence.
 SECAmb has identified a shortage of HART Team Leaders (due to sickness and other reasons), and it is therefore recommended that they seek to review internal processes to ensure SOPs are accessed regularly.